-You’ll often see dogs licking themselves and others - and this doesn’t seem out of place because dogs have a natural instinct to lick from an early age.
+You might have questions about your dogs questionable behaviours and ,you’ll often see dogs licking themselves and others.
+This doesn’t seem out of place because dogs have a natural instinct to lick from an early age.

 Dogs even have a tendency to lick the things they love, including their favourite humans (that means you) - and this, too, is completely normal behaviour.